Counterfeit Medicine: Crime and Policy, October 20, 2020

 Aaron Shamo Sentenced to Life

 The biggest case of the year just had its sentencing last week.
-From at least December 2015 until he was arrested in Cottonwood, Utah in November 2016, Aaron Shamo ran an enormous drug manufacturing ring that sold hundreds of thousands of fentanyl-laced counterfeit pills.
+From at least December 2015 until he was arrested in Cottonwood, Utah in November 2016, Aaron Shamo ran an enormous drug manufacturing ring that sold hundreds of thousands of counterfeit pills.
 The pills were either counterfeit oxycodone pills made with fentanyl or fake Xanax made from alprazolam purchased abroad.
 Agents seized 70,000 counterfeit pills made with fentanyl, 25,000 fake Xanax, over $1 million in cash, and industrial pill pressing equipment.
 Later, they discovered $429,000 in cash at this parents' house, and a substantial cache of bitcoin.

 A sentencing memorandum filed by prosecutors in federal court in September 2020 stated that Shamo’s drug ring shipped fentanyl pills to every state in the union.
-Data retrieved by federal agents of Shamo’s sales on AlphaBay showed he sold significantly more than 458,000 fentanyl-laced oxycodone pills.
+Data retrieved by federal agents of Shamo’s sales on AlphaBay showed he sold significantly more than 458,000 fake oxycodone pills.
 No one will ever be able to say how many lives Shamo destroyed, but to quote federal prosecutors, his “prolific distribution of drugs led to incalculable loss and suffering.”

 After being found guilty at trial, Shamo was sentenced to life in federal prison on October 15, 2020.